aliyahgood/portfolio/Homelessness in California/README.md

 ## Overview

-This project explores homelessness in California using demographic and county-level data.
-An interactive Tableau dashboard was created to identify trends and actionable insights into homelessness by race, gender, age, and location.
+This project analyzes a dataset of individuals who have accessed homeless response services, examining the distribution of services across different age, race, and gender groups at the county level.
+An interactive Tableau dashboard was created to visualize trends and provide actionable insights for equitable resource allocation, targeted outreach, and support planning.

-## Project Links:
+## Project Links
 - [Tableau Dashboard](https://public.tableau.com/app/profile/aliyah.good/viz/homelessness_in_california/HomelessnessDashboard?publish=yes/)
 - [SQL Code](./CA_homelessness_data_cleaning.sql)